Proof of vaccination required; socially distanced seating in effect

 Directed by Darryl V. Jones

-Jayden, an African American teenager, just wants to be his game-playing, nerdy self.
-But after he saves a girl, Ant, from a sexual assault, he and his mother are forced to move to keep him safe from the boys who attacked her.
-While Jayden debates with himself if he should toughen up, Ant tries to reject the tough Black girl persona she has adopted.
-Both are trying to figure out how to define themselves in a culture that insists on seeing them as forever dangerous.
-Oh, and then Genghis Khan shows up.
+A provocative and comedically brilliant new play from the San Francisco Mime Troupe’s resident playwright Michael Gene Sullivan.
+Jayden just wants to be his game-playing, nerdy self.
+But after he saves a girl, Ant, from being assaulted, he and his mother are forced to move to keep him safe.
+While Jayden debates whether he should toughen up, Ant tries to reject the tough persona she has adopted.
+Both are trying to figure out how to define themselves — and then Genghis Khan shows up.
+The Great Khan is a National New Play Network rolling world premiere.

 ABOUT THE PLAYWRIGHT